1306 Cost Sharing on Sponsored Projects

 - The purchase of equipment for the project, identified in the proposal, for which funds have not been requested.

-According to 2 CFR Part 200 (OMB Circular A-81), voluntary committed cost sharing on federal research proposals is not expected and cannot be used as a factor during the merit review of applications or proposals.
+According to 2 CFR Part 200, voluntary committed cost sharing on federal research proposals is not expected and cannot be used as a factor during the merit review of applications or proposals.
 Voluntary committed cost sharing should not be included unless explicitly described in the notice of funding opportunity.

 Voluntary Uncommitted Cost Sharing